geoman-io/maplibre-geoman/README.md

 ## Demo

-Check out the full power of Leaflet-Geoman Pro on [geoman.io/demo/maplibre](https://geoman.io/demo/maplibre)
+Check out the full power of Maplibre-Geoman Pro on [geoman.io/demo/maplibre](https://geoman.io/demo/maplibre)

 Or watch a demo video on [YouTube](https://youtu.be/VX7A_rb2Pis)